jonans/lxdrunner/README.md

 - More tests

 ## DONE:
+- Remote LXD server and image support
 - Add support for multiple label maps
-- Make changes for emphemeral fix. actions/runner issue 510
+- Make changes for ephemeral fix. actions/runner issue 510
 - During startup and periodically:
   - query GH for queued runs that might have been missed or lost.
   - cleanup offline runner registrations and expired LXD workers